-This document will address the City of Clovis Transportation systems which are described as follows;
+This document will address the City of Clovis Transportation systems which are described as follows:

 The City of Clovis provides the general public fixed-route service through Clovis Stageline.
-This service consists of two fixed-routes, a deviated fixed-route and specialized school transportation within the City of Clovis.
+This service consists of two fixed-routes and two routes for specialized school transportation within the City of Clovis.
 The City of Clovis offers demand-responsive service to disabled persons through Clovis Roundup.
 The City of Clovis also offers service to residents of the Tarpey Village county island through a reimbursement agreement with the County of Fresno.